f-hafner/f-hafner.github.io/content/papers/privacy-testing/index.md

 ##### Abstract:

-How reliably do synthetic data from machine learning generators protect the privacy of the original data?
-We first review the empirical testing of privacy in machine learning, focusing on the intuitions for and assumptions behind such tests.
-We then discuss whether and how these tests could be used when evaluating generative algorithms for deployment at statistical agencies and in the health care system.
-Privacy audits assume strong adversaries and can identify bugs in the training algorithm.
-They could thus become standard in ensuring the correct implementation of a given algorithm.
-Membership inference attacks assume realistic threat scenarios, but they do not scale in the size of the training data.
-Their ability to consider the specific context of releasing privacy-sensitive models could make them informative for practitioners---if the scaling challenge is solved.
-We suggest some ideas for future work and discussion in this direction.
+Synthetic data generators, when trained using privacy-preserving techniques like differential privacy, promise to produce synthetic data with formal privacy guarantees, facilitating the sharing of sensitive data.
+However, it is crucial to empirically assess the privacy risks associated with the generated synthetic data before deploying generative technologies.
+This paper outlines the key concepts and assumptions underlying empirical privacy evaluation in machine learning-based generative and predictive models.
+Then, this paper explores the practical challenges for privacy evaluations of generative models for use cases with millions of training records, such as data from statistical agencies and healthcare providers.
+Our findings indicate that methods designed to verify the correct operation of the training algorithm are effective for large datasets, but they often assume an adversary that is unrealistic in many scenarios.
+Based on the findings, we highlight a crucial trade-off between the computational feasibility of the evaluation and the level of realism of the assumed threat model.
+Finally, we conclude with ideas and suggestions for future research.

 <!-- --- -->